 How to Teach Kids About Charity

-Teaching kids about giving can be rewarding for both parents and the children.
-Learning about giving and helping others gives children a feeling of empowerment in an uncertain world where unexpected and frightening events happen every day.
+Teaching kids about giving can be rewarding for both parents and children.
+Learning about giving and helping others gives kids a feeling of empowerment in an uncertain world where unexpected and sometimes frightening events happen every day.

-A great way to reinforce charitable values is to make giving a family activity.
+A great way to introduce and reinforce charitable values in children is to make giving a family activity.
 Encourage everyone in your household to participate in volunteer activities, and praise your children when they show generosity and empathy to others.

-It is especially important to teach youth that they are part of a larger community and that we are all responsible for those around us.
+It is especially important to teach youth that they are part of a larger community and that everyone is responsible for those around them.
 By giving the value of charity a central role in the family dynamic, you encourage your child to grow up with a healthy sense of compassion and a strong charitable spirit.

-What Age Should We Introduce Our Children to the Idea of Charity?
+The Age to Introduce Children to the Idea of Charity

 It's important for parents to create a family environment where giving is natural and encouraged.
-It is good for children to see their parents donating charitably and, just as important, they should see what a privilege it is for their parents to be able to give.
+It is good for children to see their parents donating charitably and, just as important, to see what a privilege it is for their parents to be able to give.